“An Overview of Scientology” banner

 (from ‘Co-Motion’, [late 1979] (issued by the Church of Scientology)

 I have a record of the following having been issued: ‘Exchange (safe environment fund)’ issued by Church of Spiritual Technology (Los Angeles).
-I am not sure what this is about or if it relates to the issue, but it probably does.
+I am not sure what this is about or if it relates to this topic, but it probably does.
 Anyone have this, then please contact me!

 Go to index